 A brand is sustainable when it operates in a manner that projects the importance of environmental and social benefits as a differentiating factor.
 Sustainability can be reflected in some or many of the operational processes of a company.
 For example, if the packaging used to deliver products is made of materials that can decompose or that can be reused several times for other purposes.
 There are many details that a company should consider in order to produce something while GIVING BACK to the planet.

 Cutting down on waste is likely to move from simply being a trend to becoming a lifestyle in the near future.
 With sustainability at the top of everyone’s mind, The Hair Routine has developed three treatments – Moisture, Nurture, and Repair- that come in tempered glass jars that are easy to recycle or re-purpose.
 Packaging has been one of the major challenges for the company, and now all our efforts to reduce our environmental footprint have been directed at designing new packaging for the Balancing Bundle as well.
 The new bottles will feature the same tempered glass as the three hair masks and minimal packaging for the glass bottles to be protected from impact.
-In addition to this, the brand has been researching logistical solutions to incorporate a re-fill or pick up system into their subscriptions.

 Get first dibs on our new Balancing Bundle (yes, with the new packaging) by subscribing to our newsletter.